3stefani/MyAIGenerator/README.md

 The structure consists of a web application where we will have a prompt input to write the prompt for the image we want to generate.
 By calling the DALL-E API, it will return the AI-generated image.

 ## Prerequisites:
-We needIt is necessary to have an account on OpenAI and generate an API key.
+It is necessary to have an account on OpenAI and generate an API key.

 # Installation and Setup